Stephanie Land: Maid: Hard Work, Low Pay, and a Mother's Will to Survive (2019)

 Land's first book Maid: Hard Work, Low Pay, and a Mother's Will to Survive was published by Hachette Books on January 22, 2019.
 The book—an elaboration of an article Land wrote for Vox in 2015—debuted at number three on The New York Times Best Seller list.
 Barack Obama placed the book on his "Summer Reading List" of 2019 and actress Reese Witherspoon said she "loved this story about one woman surviving impossible circumstances."

-The book received positive but mixed reviews.
 In USA Today, Sharon Peters praised the book's honesty, writing that it's filled "with much candid detail about the frustrations with the limitations of programs she relied on.
 It is a picture of the soul-robbing grind through poverty that millions live with every day."
 Emily Cooke of The New York Times summed up her review by focusing on the clarity of Land's suffering in the work: "Land’s memoir is not particularly artful.
 The narration advances with some circularity; the language is often stale.
 But her book has the needed quality of reversing the direction of the gaze....
 It’s worth listening to."
 In The Washington Post, Jenny Rogers writes, "Maid isn’t about how hard work can save you but about how false that idea is.
 It’s one woman’s story of inching out of the dirt and how the middle class turns a blind eye to the poverty lurking just a few rungs below—and it’s one worth reading."
 Kirkus Reviews concludes that Maid is "[a]n important memoir that should be required reading for anyone who has never struggled with poverty."
 On the other hand, Nancy Rommelmann from Newsday asserted, "Land may be living on one side of the divide while trying to get to the other — she badly wants to become a writer and writes during the margins of time she has available — but her method of calling close attention to personal affronts can grow wearying."
 The book was the January 2022 selection of the L.A.
 Times Book Club.